This post may contain affiliate links. For more information, please read my disclosure policy.

 Early Knowledge (Grammar) Stage: Before age 10

-The Bluedorns list Ten Things to Do Before Age 10 with your young children.
-It’s a gentle early education approach.
-You don’t jump straight into a full course load.
+The Bluedorns suggest giving kids a gentle early education instead of jumping straight into a full course load.

 Ensure there is plenty of time for children to play and explore during these early, enthusiastic years when kids absorb knowledge like a sponge.